The Return of the Durutti Column

-The Return of the Durutti Column is the debut studio album by English band The Durutti Column.
+The Return of the Durutti Column is the debut studio album by English band the Durutti Column.
 It was released in January 1980, through record label Factory.

 Background

+The album was a collaboration between producer Martin Hannett and Vini Reilly.
+Hannett experimented with electronic sounds in the studio, creating the backing tracks to which Reilly's classical influenced guitar playing was added.

+The original 2000 LP sleeves were made of coarse sandpaper (an homage to the Situationist book Mémoires (1959) that similarly had a sandpaper cover) designed by Dave Rowbotham and Tony Wilson.
+The sleeves were assembled by members of the band and label-mates Joy Division.
 The initial two thousand copies also included a flexi-disc single with two tracks by producer Martin Hannett: "First Aspect of the Same Thing" and "Second Aspect of the Same Thing".

-The original 3600 LP sleeves were made of coarse sandpaper (similar to the Situationist book Mémoires), designed to scratch LPs which were placed on either side of it.
-The sleeves were assembled by members of the bands and label-mates Joy Division and A Certain Ratio.
-A regular printed sleeve for later copies was designed by Steve Horsfall.
-Some later pressings featured a sixth untitled track on side two.
-The damaging to adjacent LPs led to the album frequently being placed separated from the rest, which may have been the idea for the cover.
+A regular printed sleeve for later copies was designed by Steve Horsfall featuring paintings by Raoul Dufy in varying textured and non-textured sleeves.
+This release includes an additional mix of the album with less reverb and more phasing.

 "Sketch for Summer"/"Sketch for Winter" was released as a single (Gap Records SFA-491) in Australia, with a sleeve by Andrew Penhallow of Gap.

-In 2013 a modified version was issued as a vinyl album by Factory Benelux (FBN-114) with an 11-inch square sheet of coarse glasspaper attached to the inner sleeve, visible through a die-cut in the front cover.
+In 2013, a modified version was issued as a vinyl album by Factory Benelux (FBN-114) with an 11-inch square sheet of coarse glasspaper attached to the inner sleeve, visible through a die-cut in the front cover.
 The die-cut was based on the 1978 Factory 'bar graph' logo designed by Peter Saville.
 On this edition, the Hannett tracks were included on a bonus 7-inch single on hard vinyl.

 The album was given the Factory Identifier FACT14 (Vinyl), or FACT14-C (Cassette).

-Legacy
+Critical reception

 AllMusic called the album a "quietly stunning debut, as influential down the road as his labelmates in Joy Division's effort with Unknown Pleasures."

+Reviewing the 2013 reissue, Record Collector's Ian Shirley called it "arguably the most distinctive record in the Factory canon" and deemed it "a classic album".